This blog post draws on data and research discussed in our entry on Natural Disasters.

 The number of people dying in natural disasters is lower today than it was in the past, the world has become more resilient.
-You find the data behind this claim and our research in our entry on Natural Catastrophes.
+You find the data behind this claim and our research in our entry on Natural Disasters.

 Earthquakes, however, can still claim a large number of lives.
 Whilst historically floods, droughts and epidemics dominated disaster deaths, a high annual death toll now often results from a major earthquake and possibly a tsunami caused by them.
 Since 2000, the two peak years in annual death tolls (reaching 100s of thousands) were 2004 and 2010.
 Earthquake deaths accounted for 93 percent and 69 percent of such deaths, respectively.
 In fact, both events (the Sumatra earthquake and tsunami of 2004, and Port-au-Prince earthquake in 2010) are in the deadliest earthquake rankings below.